Dylan-George-Field/Dylan-George-Field.github.io/_posts/2020-06-30-do-I-need-a-quick-release-pannier.md

   It takes 1 minute even for a numpty like me.
 </p>
 <p>
   This is a Tusk pannier rack with Andy Strapz Avduro pannier bags and an Osprey Transporter 40l top bag.
-Notice the backpack straps leave your hands free for professional style removal.
-Guaranteed to impress the birds at the campsite.
+Note the backpack straps leave your hands free for professional style removal.
 </p>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/CmEznPTxzEE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/CmEznPTxzEE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>